LeoJuguet/report-internship2024/report.typ

 *Array smashing:* This approach abstracts a variable by a single variable that represents the entire content of the array, but this will not work in your case to prove the initialization.

-*Cousot's Cousot's approach:* The approach described in the Cousot's Cousot's paper @cousot-p @cousot-article defines a functor that takes 3 different domains to represent values and bounds.
+*Parametric segmentation functor:* The approach described in the Cousot's Cousot's paper @cousot-p @cousot-article defines a functor that takes 3 different domains to represent values and bounds.
 The advantage of this algorithm is that it can show that an array is initialized even if it is not initialized from one border to the center.
 However, the problem with the implementation described is that the functor takes three domains, and the function deals with values in that domain, particularly with some symbolic equalities on the bounds.
 This way of dealing with domains is not really in the spirit of MOPSA, which prefers to deal with domains and have less information about them.
-The symbolic equalities would require reimplementing the relational-domain already available, or to be able to do a symbolic equalities of a variable in two different context, but this ask to modify Mopsa.
+The symbolic equalities would require reimplementing the relational-domain already available in MOPSA, in order to be able to do symbolic equalities of a variable in two different contexts.
+However, this would ask us to modify MOPSA itself.
+We did try to do this, but we finally chose a simpler implementation, for reasons of time and because the simpler algorithm covers a sufficiently large number of Jasmin programs.

+== 3 Segments <3-array-segs>

 We want deal with to constraints.
 First we want avoid to have one variable for each cells of the arrays.
 Because create a variable for each cells, means